Diegoeyza/Curricular-Analyst-UA/Visualización_RA/README.md

 - `objectives`: objectives of the courses.
 - `RA_Links`: links between objectives and their importance.

-Ensure that the Excel file is located in the specified path (`Curricular-Analyst-UA\Visualización_RA\data\RA Uandes.xlsx`), or adjust the path in the code as needed.
+Ensure that the Excel file is located in the specified path in `Graph_dark.py`, at line 7.
+The Excel can be generated using `excel_generator.py`, it extracts all of the tables from a database and converts each table into an excel sheet.

 ### 2. Running the Script
 Run the Python script to generate the interactive graph: